 Penalties for Parties Who Do Not Follow the Procedure

-Parties who do not follow the current procedure for filing medical negligence claims in the High Court may be penalised when the court decides how much costs and interest to award to the winning party.
+Parties who do not follow the current procedure for filing medical negligence claims in the General Division of the High Court may be penalised when the court decides how much costs and interest to award to the winning party.